umaryusuf11/MockingCardGameStart/README.md

 ## Structure.LoadConfig
 * Create a test for populatePropertyData
-  * Moderate - Test name populatePropertyData
+  * Moderate - Test name populatePropertyData, check you can get at least two line mocked
 * Create a test for getConfig
-  * Easy with above test logic - Test name getConfig
+  * Easy with above test logic - Test name getConfig, same as above

 ## Submit
 * Before you commit your final solution, double check it can build and all the test you completed can run.